Where to Eat in Bologna

 La Baita Vecchia Malga

 My friend specifically recommended La Baita Vecchia Malga, and I can see why!
 Right by the main square, it was founded back in 1969 by a husband and wife duo, it’s both a shop and a restaurant with a ton of outdoor seating that fills up quick.
 If you’re with people, this is THE place to do a charcuterie board.
-As you can see, I still went the pasta route and was not disappointed in the least.
+I went the pasta route the first time I went and then the mortadella route the second time, and was very happy both times.

 Just a heads up when it’s super busy, you’re going to have to seek out your waiter.
 Otherwise you’ll be waiting for a very long time to order and/or pay.